bakpakin/Fennel/macros.md

 ### Macro Modules

 In the example above we used `macro` to write an inline macro.
 This is great when you only need it used in one file.
-But the `import-macros` form lets you write a macro module containing macros which can be re-used anywhere.
+These macros cannot be exported as part of the module, but the `import-macros` form lets you write a macro module containing macros which can be re-used anywhere.